davdo05/ASP.NET-CRUD-API-for-Employee-Records/README.md

 # How it Works

-At first glance this project may look like a simple API, but it’s actually a fully implemented **RESTful Web API** built with **C# and ASP.NET (.NET 8)** to manage employee records.
+A fully implemented **RESTful Web API** built with **C# and ASP.NET (.NET 8)** to manage employee records.
 It handles all CRUD operations (Create, Read, Update, Delete) through well-defined endpoints, with built-in validation, documentation, and a clean architecture.

 ---